The Age of Transparency – ESG Reporting on Waste

 Media company investors want transparent ESG reporting

-A growing number of investors and stakeholders are integrating media company ESG reporting into investment decisions; click here to learn more about how sustainable waste management helps you achieve ESG objectives.
+Click here to learn more about how sustainable waste management can help you achieve ESG objectives.

 Greater disclosure, greater investment

-In a study conducted on transparency vs. dollars invested, companies that disclosed full metrics received over double the investment than companies that withheld information or were not required to report.
 Transparency is now a growth factor, and whether a media company can fully and accurately disclose all environmental, social, and governance metrics will impact relevancy, investment dollars, and public opinion.

 A current hurdle expressed by professionals in the media industry is a lack of waste tracking and data management.
 Honing waste data will be the first big step for media companies to leverage waste as a business strength in the following ways: